Packing Intuition

 Arranging objects of given shapes to fit as many as possible into a bounded region without any overlapping.

-Why is Packing Intuition important?
+What is the Packing Intuition formula?

 Prerequisites